drakesmelser54/Crossroads-Volunteer-Handbook/README.md

 ## Collaborators

-My wife and I created this site.
-It is a non-profit project for Crossroads.
+This is a non-profit project for Crossroads Rhode Island.
+I was the sole dev who built this site.
+The volunteer coordinator for Crossroads created and designed all of the content.
+Extensive code review was done by Zack Krida (@zackkrdia).
+This project would not have been completly functional without his insight and skill!